 GunBuster and its sequel DieBuster have Mecha even more Humongous than most- Gunbuster is two-hundred fifty-meter-tall, and Diebuster is approximately the same height as the Earth itself.

 Probably worth noting that Gunbuster and Diebuster were made by the same studio as Gurren Lagann.
 In fact the Tengen Toppa Gurren Lagann was probably partly to upstage the Diebuster, which in turn upstaged every other Humongous Mecha that came before (except those from Demonbane prequel novelnote released in 2003, a year before Diebuster, that is).

 The Xephon from RahXephon, although obviously and definitely not mechanical, follows many of the genre's tropes to a T.

-The Rune Gods/Mashin in Magic Knight Rayearth take form of not just beastly creatures, but also Humongous Mecha based on those said creatures.
+The Rune Gods/Mashin in Magic Knight Rayearth take form of not just beastly creatures, but also Humongous Mecha based on those creatures.
 The second half introduces a faction that uses regular mechanical mecha, too.